 See here a list of all Sanctions & Crime Lists currently covered by sanctions.io.
-All data are updated hourly and hence always up to date.
+All data are updated every 15 minutes and hence are always up to date.
 We are adding new lists continuously and also offer our customers to add new lists on demand.
 If you miss any specific list please reach out to our support team and we'll get in touch with you.

 European Union – External Action (EU):

 Article 215 of the Treaty on the Functioning of the European Union (TFEU) provides a legal basis for the interruption or reduction, in part or completely, of the Union’s economic and financial relations with one or more third countries, where such restrictive measures are necessary to achieve the objectives of the Common Foreign and Security Policy (CFSP).

 In Union law Regulations are directly applicable in all EU Member States.

 Office of Financial Sanctions Implementation – HM Treasury (UK):

 The Office of Financial Sanctions Implementation is responsible for the implementation and administration of international financial sanctions in effect in the UK.

 Federale Overheidsdienst Financien - National Financial Sanctions List Belgium

 Swiss Sanctions (Swiss Government)